-The Group has no significant concentrations of credit risk with respect to its customers, related parties and other parties, except for CMCC as discussed above.
+The Group has no significant concentrations of credit risk with respect to its customers, related parties and other parties and available-for-sale debt securities.
 The Group assesses the credit quality of and sets credit limits on its customers by taking into account their financial position, the availability of guarantee from third parties, their credit history and other factors such as current market conditions.